TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/58 - Hebrews/Hebrews 1/Hebrews 1.11.md

 ---

-They shall perish; but thou continuest: And they all shall wax old as doth a garment;
+They will perish, but you continue.
+They all will grow old like a garment does.